Bachelor of Science

 Overview

-A Bachelor of Science (BSc) is about understanding and improving the natural world through observation, experimentation, modelling, and calculation.
+A BSc is about understanding and improving the natural world through observation, experimentation, modelling, and calculation.

 You will investigate the big issues confronting our planet, including climate change, human health and diseases, the global water crisis, food security, and environmental protection.

-- ‘Do science’ right from the first semester of your first year.
-We have access to the most field stations of any Aotearoa university and offer a range of hands-on practical experiences, research projects, and lab and field work.
+• ‘Do science’ right from the first semester of your first year.
+We have access to the most field stations of any Aotearoa university and offer a range of practical experiences, research projects, and lab and fieldwork.

-- You can choose to take a minor in Science, or from additional subjects in Arts, Commerce, Digital Screen, Health Sciences, Sport Coaching, or Youth and Community Leadership.
+• You can choose to take a minor in Science, or from additional subjects in Arts, Commerce, Digital Screen, Health Sciences, Product Design, Sport, or Youth and Community Leadership.

 Admission to UC with University Entrance (or equivalent) is required to enrol.